-The “Spartan Spirit” award is for a PAL who is committed to the FYE 101: Succeed at the G program, committed to student transition and success at UNCG, and embodies what it means to be a Spartan.
-According to his nominators, Brian “certainly embodies what it means to be a Spartan and is committed to transition programs at UNCG”.
-Words such as “extremely committed, always excited, wanting to help, spirit, encouragement, and character” were mentioned.
-One nominator went on to say, “he works hard to make students feel welcomed, ensure they know about the resources available to them, and maximizes their experience while they are here.”
+The "Spartan Spirit" award is for a PAL who is committed to the FYE 101: Succeed at the G program, committed to student transition and success at UNCG, and embodies what it means to be a Spartan.
+According to her nominators, Mikala Hopson “loves UNCG and loves being a PAL, and it is extremely evident in all that she does”.
+Words such as “warm and welcoming personality, incredible spartan spirit, and passion” were mentioned.
+One nominator went on to say, “I learned so much working with her and I know our students did too.
+She went above and beyond for her students all the time.”

 MY PAL MADE ME FEEL AT EASE & A PART OF THE UNIVERSITY VERY QUICKLY.
 BEING A FIRST GENERATION STUDENT, TRANSITIONING INTO COLLEGE LIFE WAS A LITTLE HARD & CHALLENGING BUT SEEING HOW [RELATABLE] MY PAL WAS & HOW SHE WAS WILLING TO TALK TO US & GIVE US ADVICE ON THE OVERALL COLLEGE EXPERIENCE.
 I… TO REPRESENT THE FIRST GENERATION STUDENTS, BECAUSE I KNOW HOW DIFFICULT & EMBARRASSING IT IS TO ASK PEOPLE BASIC QUESTIONS ABOUT COLLEGE, & I WANT TO SHOW STUDENTS LIKE ME THAT IT IS NOT EMBARRASSING OR DIFFICULT TO ASK QUESTIONS TO LEARN BECAUSE THAT IS WHY WE ARE IN SCHOOL.